deercreeklabs/f1-seller-client/seller.md

 ```php
 bool removeSkuFromAllCarts(int $sku)
 ```
-Removes all items of the given SKU from all user's carts and returns them to stock.
+Removes all items of the given SKU from all users' carts and returns them to stock.
 #### Parameters
 * sku: An integer representing the SKU.